 top of page

-Understanding Brainspotting Therapy for Trauma and neurodivergence
+Brainspotting Therapy for Trauma and Neurodivergence: A Neurodiversity-Affirming Approach

 In fact, one survey found that almost two-thirds (63%) of adults reported experiencing at least one traumatic event during their lifetime.